lmirosevic/GBVersionTracking/README.md

 [GBVersionTracking track];
 ```

-Then call these whenever you want (in these examples the user has launched a bunch of previous versions, and this is the first time he's launched version 3.0):
+Then call these whenever you want (in these examples the user has launched a bunch of previous versions, and this is the first time he's launched the new version which is version 3.0):

 ```objective-c
 [GBVersionTracking isFirstLaunchEver];				//Returns: NO